 Factoring in whether the aesthetic fit into your office environment as well as considering whether the desk can accommodate privacy screens, lighting or tool rails all will impact usability

 And of course, lastly you have to consider pricing which can vary dramatically within the height adjustable desk category.
 The best course of action is to balance functionality using the above factors with your office roll out strategy.

-Steelcase manufactures a variety of options for today’s modern office taking into consideration different options balanced with price point.
+Steelcase offers a variety of options for today’s modern office, taking into consideration different options balanced with price point.
 There’s never been a better time to consider a sit-stand desk for your office environment.
 There’s a lot of choice in the market right now and with the right evaluation criteria you can make an informed decision!